Madmanmuzza/NOF-Theory/code/agent_based/code/agent_based/code/grchombo/code/lstm/figures/Figure1.md

-# Figure 1: NOF Framework Diagram
+# Figures for NOF Theory

-This file is a placeholder for the NOF framework diagram, a 2D schematic with a dark blue ocean background.
-The \(\phi\) field is a flowing tide (curved arrows), \(\chi\) forms reef-like structures (gray clusters), and \(\Psi\) appears as wave patterns (white ripples).
-Triangles (red outlines) float on the ocean, labeled “Knowledge,” “Biases,” and “Consciousness.”
-Interaction arrows connect the fields, converging at a unity point.
+This folder contains diagrams for the Negentropic Ocean Field (NOF) Theory.
+Currently, it includes a placeholder for Figure 1, a 2D schematic of the NOF framework depicting the “dark ocean” metaphor with \(\phi\), \(\chi\), \(\Psi\), and triangles.
+Additional diagrams (e.g., entropy valleys) may be added in the future.

-## Status
+## Files
-- Awaiting generation as SVG/PNG.
-See document (`docs/NOF_Theory_Submission_Final.md`) for full description.
+- `Figure1.md`: Description of the NOF framework diagram.